canonical/rockcraft/docs/explanation/rocks.rst

    docker run <rock> ...

 Interoperability between ROCKs and other containers also extends to the way that container images are built.
-This enables the use of existing build recipes, such as Dockerfiles, with ROCKs.
-It also opens up the possibility of using existing ROCKs as base images for further customisation and development.
+This enables the use of ROCKs as bases for existing build recipes, such as Dockerfiles, for further customisation and development.

 .. include:: /links.txt